 We often hear doom and gloom about the lack of student interest in STEM education.
 While the numbers are disconcerting, there are reasons for optimism.

-In this post we will give you a glimpse at what could be in store for the future of STEM education and reveal the seeds of game-changing innovation that is already happening.
+In this article, we’ll give you a glimpse at what could be in store for the future of STEM education and reveal the seeds of game-changing innovation that is already happening.

 The “one class one curriculum” model was great for school houses when there were limited teachers and books and lots of students to teach.
 Today, this model is seriously outdated.
-In many classrooms technology is being implemented so that teachers can provide personalized learning tracks, helping teachers to meet each of their student’s needs individually.
+Instead, in many classrooms, technology is being implemented so that teachers can provide personalized learning tracks, helping teachers to meet each of their student’s needs individually.

 For example, Arizona State University took some of their math students out of the classroom and into a computer lab to analyze their results and then create personalized lesson plans around their strengths and weaknesses.
 Instead of one curriculum taught at one speed for many students, this program enabled professors to give personalized guidance and provide real time adjustments to each student’s lesson plan.

 One major proposal was to integrate science careers into STEM curriculum by bringing career awareness into the primary school curriculum.
-Looking to never hear a student ask, “How will math help me in the real world?” the report calls for “information about how maths can benefit careers that aren’t obviously labelled ‘mathematics’.
-This information should be part of the school day, not something that children accidentally encounter outside of school.”
+With the goal of never hearing a student ask, “How will math help me in the real world?” the report calls for information about how math can benefit careers that aren’t obviously labelled ‘mathematics’.
+This information should be part of the learning material, not something that children accidentally encounter outside of school.

 At Labster, the future is now.
-We have flipped the lab, taking them from the real world and replicating them virtually, allowing teachers and students alike to complete high quality virtual labs with only a laptop or iPad/tablet.
+We have flipped the lab, taking it from the real world and replicating it virtually, allowing teachers and students alike to complete high quality virtual labs with only a laptop or iPad/tablet.